 use long-term services and supports

 have one or more inpatient stay per year

 Dual-eligible individuals often have multiple chronic conditions and social service needs.
 Because Medicare and Medicaid were not designed to work together, this population often receives fragmented, uncoordinated care.

 Why Integrate Medicare and Medicaid?

 Dual-eligible individuals often experience uncoordinated care and poor health outcomes due to fragmented service delivery across Medicare and Medicaid.
-Although better integration between the two programs can improve the quality and cost of care, only about 10 percent of dual-eligible individuals receive care through integrated programs.
+Although better integration between the two programs can improve the quality and cost of care, only about 21 percent of full-benefit dual-eligible individuals receive care through integrated programs.